There seems to be a lot of confusion out there over the question “As a songwriter, how do I submit songs to the music business?”

 The closer your song demo can sound to something that would be on the radio, the better your chances will be.

-If you have a simple ballad, you might be able to get by with a guitar or piano vocal demo.
+BUT if you have a simple ballad, you may be able to get by with a guitar or piano vocal demo.
 Otherwise, you probably need a really good quality demo.
 You don’t get many of these direct-to-artist chances, so you need to really blow them away.

 If you can’t afford full demos, that’s fine.
 Stick to the first two kinds of pitches as you work on improving your writing.